Schur multipliers in Schatten-von Neumann classes: H ormander-Mikhlin-Schur multipliers

 Indeed, the intertwining identity \eqref{Eq-Intertwining2} still holds for $(M_r,\sigma)$ in place of $(M_c,\pi)$.

 \textbf{3) Calder\'on-Zygmund kernels.} We claim that

-This implies Theorem A. The proof requires to refine well-known arguments from classical Calder\'on-Zygmund theory in the noncommutative realm.
-Again, we prove first the column endpoint in the category of Banach spaces.
-Note that
+This implies Theorem A. The proof requires us to refine well-known arguments from classical Calder\'on-Zygmund theory in the noncommutative realm.
+Again, we prove first the column endpoint.
+We formally have

-with $K_c: \R^n \setminus \{0\} \to \mathcal{B}(L_2(\R^n))$ the \lq\lq diagonal-valued" function Although it is not meaningful, we shall abusively use the matrix-notation Of course, since we allow $M$ to be singular at $x=y$ it turns out that $M_c(x,\cdot)$ may be singular at $0$.
+with $K_c: \R^n \setminus \{0\} \to \mathcal{B}(L_2(\R^n))$ the \lq\lq diagonal-valued" function Although it is not meaningful, we shall abusively use the matrix-notation The kernel $K_c$ should be understood as an operator-valued distribution which agrees with a locally integrable operator-valued function on $\R^n \setminus \{0\}$.
+A careful analysis of these kernels is analogous to that from \cite[Section 2]{GJP2}, where CZ kernels on quantum Euclidean spaces were investigated.
+In the present context, it helps to understand the behavior of the \lq\lq diagonal entries" $k_c(x,\cdot) = M_c(x,\cdot)^{\vee}$ of the kernel $K_c$.
+Since we allow $M$ to be singular at $x=y$ it turns out that $M_c(x,\cdot)$ may be singular at $0$.
 This means that its inverse Fourier transform must be understood as a distribution which is locally integrable outside the origin.
 In particular, the kernel representation above is meaningful when $z \notin \mathrm{supp}_{\R^n} f$, the Euclidean support of the matrix-valued function $f$.
-This is exactly the framework of the noncommutative Calder\'on-Zygmund theory developed in \cite{CCP,JMP1,Pa1}.
-In our use of CZ methods, it will be crucial to weaken the kernel condition given in \cite[Lemma 2.3]{JMP1}.
-As usual in this context, we begin by noticing that where $\Q$ is the set of Euclidean balls.
-Next, fix $Q \in \Q$ nearly attaining the above supremum and decompose $f = f_1 + f_2$ with $f_1 = f \chi_{5Q}$ and $f_2 = f - f_1$.
-Then, if we pick $\alpha_Q$ to be the $Q$-average of $\widetilde{T}_{M_c}(f_2)$ we obtain the following estimate
+Under this assumption (standard in CZ theory) the kernel representation above does not require to deal with distributions taking values in operator algebras.
+More precisely, we shall only use this kernel representation for $z \in \R^n \setminus \mathrm{supp}_{\R^n} f$, which is exactly the framework of the noncommutative CZ theory \cite{CCP,JMP1,Pa1}.
+In our use of CZ methods, it will be crucial to weaken the kernel condition from \cite[Lemma 2.3]{JMP1}.
+As usual in this context, we begin by noticing that where $\Q$ is the set of Euclidean balls as above.
+Next, fix $Q \in \Q$ nearly attaining the above sup and decompose $f = f_1 + f_2$ with $f_1 = f \chi_{5Q}$ and $f_2 = f - f_1$.
+Picking we obtain the following estimate

 On the other hand, we recall the following inequalities: